Guide for Drawing Flowers with Pens

 Contrast is essential for an appealing drawing or painting.

-The problem lies when taking a photo.
+The problem lies in taking a photo.

-For me, the best time to take a photo is at daylight.
+For me, the best time to take a photo is during daylight.
 But, when completing a drawing at evening or night, I am eager to upload it to my website or to social networks.

-My apartment lighting is less than ideal, and it produces a warm, weak light, resulting in a yellowish flat photo.
+My apartment lighting is less than ideal, and it produces a warm, weak light, resulting in a yellowish, flat photo.

 Killing it on Social Media

 To succeed on social media, you have to consider many factors.
-For example, good content or SEO.
+For example, good content, SEO, persistence and consistence.

 After analyzing successful flower-drawing Instagram accounts, I found a few tips and techniques that work.